 add_coffee_break(solver, ValidationPerformance(test_net), every_n_iter=1000)

-Without further ado, we can finally start the training process:
+Without further due, we could finally start the training process:

 solve(solver, net) destroy(net) destroy(test_net) shutdown(backend)

-As training proceeds, progress information will be reported.
-It takes about 10~20 seconds every 100 iterations, i.e. about 7 iterations per second, on my machine, depending on the server load and many other factors.
+As training goes on, you will see training progress printed.
+It will take about 10~20 seconds every 100 iterations on my machine depending on the server load and many factors.

 14-Nov 11:56:13:INFO:root:001700 :: TRAIN obj-val = 0.43609169 14-Nov 11:56:36:INFO:root:001800 :: TRAIN obj-val = 0.21899594 14-Nov 11:56:58:INFO:root:001900 :: TRAIN obj-val = 0.19962406 14-Nov 11:57:21:INFO:root:002000 :: TRAIN obj-val = 0.06982464 14-Nov 11:57:40:INFO:root: 14-Nov 11:57:40:INFO:root:## Performance on Validation Set 14-Nov 11:57:40:INFO:root:--------------------------------------------------------- 14-Nov 11:57:40:INFO:root: Accuracy (avg over 10000) = 96.0500% 14-Nov 11:57:40:INFO:root:--------------------------------------------------------- 14-Nov 11:57:40:INFO:root: 14-Nov 11:58:01:INFO:root:002100 :: TRAIN obj-val = 0.18091436 14-Nov 11:58:21:INFO:root:002200 :: TRAIN obj-val = 0.14225903

-The training could run faster by enabling the native extension for the CPU backend, or by using the CUDA backend if CUDA compatible GPU devices are available.
+The training could run faster by enabling native extension for the CPU backend, or use a CUDA backend if CUDA compatible GPU devices are available.
 Please refer to Mocha Backends for how to use different backends.

-Just to give you a feeling for the potential speed improvement, this is a sample log from running with the Native Extension enabled CPU backend.
-It runs at about 20 iterations per second.
+Just to give you a feeling, this is a sample log from running with Native Extension enabled CPU backend.
+It takes about 5 seconds to run 100 iterations.

 14-Nov 12:15:56:INFO:root:001700 :: TRAIN obj-val = 0.82937032 14-Nov 12:16:01:INFO:root:001800 :: TRAIN obj-val = 0.35497263 14-Nov 12:16:06:INFO:root:001900 :: TRAIN obj-val = 0.31351241 14-Nov 12:16:11:INFO:root:002000 :: TRAIN obj-val = 0.10048970 14-Nov 12:16:14:INFO:root: 14-Nov 12:16:14:INFO:root:## Performance on Validation Set 14-Nov 12:16:14:INFO:root:--------------------------------------------------------- 14-Nov 12:16:14:INFO:root: Accuracy (avg over 10000) = 94.5700% 14-Nov 12:16:14:INFO:root:--------------------------------------------------------- 14-Nov 12:16:14:INFO:root: 14-Nov 12:16:18:INFO:root:002100 :: TRAIN obj-val = 0.20689486 14-Nov 12:16:23:INFO:root:002200 :: TRAIN obj-val = 0.17757215

-The following is a sample log from running with the CUDA backend.
-It runs at about 300 iterations per second.
+The followings are a sample log from running with the CUDA backend.
+It runs about 300 iterations per second.

 14-Nov 12:57:07:INFO:root:001700 :: TRAIN obj-val = 0.33347249 14-Nov 12:57:07:INFO:root:001800 :: TRAIN obj-val = 0.16477060 14-Nov 12:57:07:INFO:root:001900 :: TRAIN obj-val = 0.18155883 14-Nov 12:57:08:INFO:root:002000 :: TRAIN obj-val = 0.06635486 14-Nov 12:57:08:INFO:root: 14-Nov 12:57:08:INFO:root:## Performance on Validation Set 14-Nov 12:57:08:INFO:root:--------------------------------------------------------- 14-Nov 12:57:08:INFO:root: Accuracy (avg over 10000) = 96.2200% 14-Nov 12:57:08:INFO:root:--------------------------------------------------------- 14-Nov 12:57:08:INFO:root: 14-Nov 12:57:08:INFO:root:002100 :: TRAIN obj-val = 0.20724633 14-Nov 12:57:08:INFO:root:002200 :: TRAIN obj-val = 0.14952177

-The accuracy from two different training runs are different due to different random initializations.
-The objective function values shown here are also slightly different to Caffe’s, as until recently, Mocha counts regularizers in the forward stage and adds them into the objective functions.
-This behavior is removed in more recent versions of Mocha to avoid unnecessary computations.
+The accuracy from two different trains are different due to different random initialization.
+The objective function values shown here are also slightly different to Caffe’s, as until recently, Mocha counts regularizers in the forward stage and add them into objective functions.
+This behavior is removed to avoid unnecessary computation in more recent versions of Mocha.